One way the Mountain Heritage Center builds bridges between Western Carolina University

 Founded in 1946 in Cherokee, NC, Qualla Arts & Crafts Mutual, Inc. is the oldest Native American artists’ cooperative in the U.S. The legendary artistry, design and durability of Cherokee crafts admired throughout the world, and Qualla has played a key role in keeping those traditions alive while encouraging experimentation and innovation.
 The traveling exhibit consists of nine text panels (24” x 36”), a 60-minute video featuring 5-minute artist interviews, plus educational materials for school groups.

-An expanded version of this exhibit, with additional large format photographs and approximately 60 artifacts, will be available for travel starting in June 2018 through December 2019.
-For more information contact Pam Meister, 828-227-3192.
+An expanded version of this exhibit, with additional large format photographs and approximately 60 artifacts, is available for travel.

 Why do North Carolinians love to talk about barbecue?
 Is it the variety of sauces, the different styles of preparation, or is something bigger that attracts us to this Southern tradition?
 Feeding the Social Fire looks at the history of North Carolina’s barbecue culture.
 Learn where it came from, why we argue about, and how it brings us together.
 The exhibit was created in 2010 by WCU public history students under the direction of Dr. Jessica Swigger and Trevor Jones of the Mountain Heritage Center.
 It consists of ten panels of varying shapes and sizes, approximately 40-50 running feet.